Local rigidity of self-joinings and factors of pro-nilsystems: Introduction

 \begin{theorem} Any factor of an ergodic $k$-step pro-nilsystem is itself a $k$-step pro-nilsystem. \end{theorem}

-It has been an open problem in the subject for some time whether Theorem~\ref{thm-main} admits an independent proof.
-As Tao writes in \cite{tao-weak}:\footnote{Here, Tao's Theorem~4 corresponds to Theorem~\ref{thm-main}, while his Theorem~2 corresponds to Theorem~\ref{hkz-thm}.} \begin{quote} Theorem 4 is, in principle, purely a fact about nilsystems, and should have an independent proof, but this is not known; the only known proofs go through the full machinery needed to prove Theorem 2. \end{quote} Similarly, Host and Kra write in \cite[p.~274]{hk-book}: \begin{quote} The only proof we are aware of makes use of the Structure Theorem. \end{quote}
+It has been an open problem in the subject whether Theorem~\ref{thm-main} admits an independent proof.
+As Tao writes in \cite{tao-weak}:\footnote{Here, Tao's Theorem~4 corresponds to Theorem~\ref{thm-main}, while his Theorem~2 corresponds to Theorem~\ref{hkz-thm}.} \begin{quote} Theorem 4 is, in principle, purely a fact about nilsystems, and should have an independent proof, but this is not known; the only known proofs go through the full machinery needed to prove Theorem 2. \end{quote} Similarly, Host and Kra write in \cite[p.~221]{hk-book}: \begin{quote} However, unfortunately the only proof that we know for this result relies on the ergodic Structure Theorem stated in Chapter 16, and at this point we are not able to prove this in a more elementary manner. \end{quote}

 In this paper, we give such an independent proof.
-Our argument avoids the machinery behind the structure theorem entirely and relies only on intrinsic properties of nilsystems.
+Our argument avoids the machinery behind the structure theorem entirely and relies only on intrinsic properties of nilsystems; see Section \ref{sec:proof} for a discussion of the innovations in our proof.
 The fact that a factor of a nilsystem is again a nilsystem was established earlier by Parry \cite{parry}; see also \cite{lesigne,leibman}.

+We obtain the following interesting application from our proof of Theorem \ref{thm-main}.
 In \cite{tao-weak}, Tao showed that the inverse theorem for the Gowers norms on cyclic groups, due to Green, Tao, and Ziegler \cite{gtz}, implies that every measure-preserving dynamical system of order $k$ is a factor of a $k$-step pro-nilsystem.
-Combined with our proof of Theorem~\ref{thm-main}, this gives a new proof of Theorem~\ref{hkz-thm} and clarifies the logical relationship between the combinatorial and ergodic-theoretic inverse theorems.
+Combined with our proof of Theorem~\ref{thm-main}, this gives a new proof of Theorem~\ref{hkz-thm}, and clarifies the logical relationship between the combinatorial and ergodic-theoretic inverse theorems.